 Xavier is not only well off, but actually came from money.
 He inherited a mansion and the entire estate where the school exists from his also-genius father.

-Xavier's genius (and mastery of telepathy) help him get everything he needs in life, and this includes all the cash in the world to fund one of the most oppressed and misunderstood superteams in all of comics.also ranked#6 OF 126 The Best Characters Created by Stan Lee#15 OF 36 X-Men Characters Who Deserve Their Own Movie#15 OF 191 The Best Comic Book Superheroes of All Time#24 OF 98 The Top Marvel Comics Superheroes
+Xavier's genius (and mastery of telepathy) help him get everything he needs in life, and this includes all the cash in the world to fund one of the most oppressed and misunderstood superteams in all of comics.also ranked#15 OF 36 X-Men Characters Who Deserve Their Own Movie#16 OF 185 The Best Comic Book Superheroes of All Time#24 OF 98 The Top Marvel Comics Superheroes#28 OF 84 The Greatest Marvel Avengers Characters of All Time

 Owner of KORD Industries, Ted Kord manages this hugely successful company that allows him to buy things like his flying vehicle, his different guns and all the other gadgets.